 PHI Service Company provides various administrative and professional services to PHI and its regulated and unregulated subsidiaries, including ACE.
 The cost of these services is allocated in accordance with cost allocation methodologies set forth in the service agreement using a variety of factors, including the subsidiaries' share of employees, operating expenses, assets and other cost methods.
 These intercompany transactions are eliminated by PHI in consolidation and no profit results from these transactions at PHI.
-PHI Service Company costs directly charged or allocated to ACE for the three months ended March 31, 2015 and 2014 were approximately \$38 million and \$29 million, respectively.
+PHI Service Company costs directly charged or allocated to ACE for the three months ended June 30, 2015 and 2014 were approximately \$35 million and \$31 million, respectively.
+PHI Service Company costs directly charged or allocated to ACE for the six months ended June 30, 2015 and 2014 were approximately \$73 million and \$60 million, respectively.